 Stand with your back against a wall, with your feet shoulder-width apart.
 Slowly slide your back down the wall allowing your knees to bend to about 40 degrees.
 Then straighten your knees to return to your starting position.

 It is important that you continue your exercises for at least 3 months.

-Continue to use the crutches/ walking stick until you can walk without a limp.
+You should continue to use your crutches/ walking stick until you can walk without a limp.

 Frequently asked questions